rwydaegh/goliat/docs/tutorials/basic.md

 SAR values are normalized to 1W input power.

-## Step 4: Run the Analysis Script
+## Step 4: Run the analysis script

 To aggregate and visualize results: